Arm#

 when started

-[Check if the 6-Axis Arm can roll its end effector to a position.]
+[Check if Arm1 can roll its end effector to an orientation.]

-print [The End Effector can roll to that position.] on screen ▶
+print [The end effector can roll to that orientation.] on screen ▶

-The Arm increment orientation? block returns a Boolean indicating whether the 6-Axis Arm can rotate its end effector by the specified number of degrees.
+The arm increment orientation?
+Boolean block returns whether the end effector can rotate by a specified number of degrees from its current orientation.

 <[Arm1 v] increment orientation by [pitch v] [0] degrees?>